wbor-fm/spinitron-proxy/README.md

 With that in mind, this little server...

-- forwards requests from a client (e.g. a mobile app) to Spinitron with the developer's API key
+- forwards requests from a client (e.g. a mobile app) to Spinitron with the developer's API key protected
-- is read-only i.e. it only services GET requests
+- is read-only i.e. it only accepts GET requests*
 - includes an in-memory cache mechanism optimized for <https://github.com/dctalbot/spinitron-mobile-app>
-- exposes a POST endpoint that Spinitron can use to let the app know when a new spin arrives
+- *exposes a POST endpoint for use by Spinitron to let the app know when a new spin arrives in real-time
-- hosts a SSE stream to let downstream consumers know when new spins are posted, in real-time
+- hosts a SSE stream (`/spin-events`) to let downstream consumers know when new spins are posted, in real-time
-  - works with [our watchdog service](https://github.com/WBOR-91-1-FM/wbor-api-watchdog) to forward new spins to a RabbitMQ exchange
+  - works with [watchdog services](https://github.com/WBOR-91-1-FM/wbor-api-watchdog) to forward new spins to a RabbitMQ exchange

 ## Cache strategy